 The CDC is quick to point out that Black Mold isn’t actually toxic, and that’s true.
-However, having said that, Black Mold produces trichothecene mycotoxins, and these are neurotoxic.
+However, having said that, it produces trichothecene mycotoxins, and these are neurotoxic.
 Essentially, these kill neurons in the brain, which can cause impairment of mental ability.

-Note that neurological symptoms almost never manifest with casual or incidental contact with a black mold colony.
+Note that neurological symptoms almost never manifest with casual or incidental contact with a colony.
 These are symptoms that typically start to appear with prolonged exposure.
-Even so, it underscores the very real risks that black mold presents.
-So if you’re wondering if black mold can kill you, the answer is yes it can.
+Even so, it underscores the very real risks that it presents.
+So if you’re wondering if it can kill you, the answer is yes it can.

 Symptoms in this category begin with confusion and that feeling of “brain fog” people sometimes get, although in this case, the brain fog never quite goes away.
 If left unchecked, these symptoms will eventually grow worse, leading to shortened attention span and difficulties with concentrating and paying attention.
 Memory loss follows not long after, along with increasing periods of disorientation, dizziness, and impaired learning ability.
 In extreme cases, it can even lead to hallucinations and possibly coma or death.

-If you’re worried that you may have black mold lurking somewhere in your house, there are some good test kits you can purchase from retailers like amazon, however, if you’re buying these online, then odds are that by the time you get the kit delivered to your door, if you have mold, it’ll be visible, or the odor will be strong enough that there won’t be much in the way of doubt.
+If you’re worried that you may have some lurking somewhere in your house, testing for black mold can be done by purchasing a black mold test kit from retailers like Amazon, however, if you’re buying these online, then odds are that by the time you get the kit delivered to your door, if you have mold, it’ll be visible, or the odor will be strong enough that there won’t be much in the way of doubt.

 There are a number of good quality dehumidifiers on the market for home use, and here, the two most important features you’re looking for are devices with digital humidistats, so you can get an accurate reading of the current level of humidity in your home, and portability, so if and when you have to move the device, you’re not faced with a daunting challenge.
 Fortunately, there are a number of home-use dehumidifiers that are built on wheels, and this is definitely a plus!
 As to the “optimal” level of humidity in your home, the CDC recommends using 50% as your target.
 Anything more than this, and mold becomes more likely.